minecrafter/Buycraft-Plugin/README.md

 ---- Buycraft Plugin ------------------------

-For setup instructions please visit http://buycraft.net.
+For setup instructions please visit https://buycraft.net.

-Purchase Premium and gain access to over 15 more awesome features.
-To purchase Premium, go to http://server.buycraft.net/premium.
+Upgrade your account and receive many more awesome features by going to https://server.buycraft.net/plans.

 Are you in need of help?
 Please contact customer support via email (support@buycraft.net) or via the helpdesk at http://support.buycraft.net.